 The first step is basic Bengal cat owner common sense.
 Does your home have plenty of mentally stimulating toys to play with?
 And do you spend time engaging your cat in play?
-If you aren't doing these two things, then bringing a tree with ornaments into the house is setting your cat up for failure.
-When you bring in a Christmas tree, it is a good time to switch up your toy rotation, so the cat toys feel like they are new.
+If you aren't doing these two things, bringing a tree with ornaments into the house sets your cat up for failure.
+When you bring in a Christmas tree, it is a good time to switch up your toy rotation so the cat toys feel new.
 Have you been doing your shopping early and online?
 All those boxes make great cat castles and cost nothing extra.
 Assuming your cat's energy and intellectual needs are being met, you can secure the safety of your tree.

 When your tree first comes into the house, let the cats explore it while there is nothing on it.
 They are cats; they are curious, a tree is a new object; it must be checked out.
 Giving them this opportunity is kind.
 While they are exploring the new tree without any decorations, secure the environment.
-You want to make sure there are not any cat trees or furniture located near enough to the tree that the cat could reach the tree by launching itself off the nearby cat tree or furniture.
-Bengals would be thrilled to reach back into the tree-dwelling heritage with a flying leap from the China Hutch to the Christmas tree, so do not provide that opportunity unless you want your tree to end up on the floor.
-Move all tall cat trees and cat-launching furniture far away from the Christmas tree while your cats check out the tree out.
+You want to make sure there are no cat trees or furniture near enough to the tree that the cat could reach the tree by launching itself off the nearby cat tree or table.
+Bengals would be thrilled to go back into the tree-dwelling heritage with a flying leap from the China Hutch to the Christmas tree, so do not provide that opportunity unless you want your tree to end up on the floor.
+Move all tall cat trees and cat-launching furniture far away from the Christmas tree while your cats check out the tree.

 Some people go further yet and set up a tree that is meant for the cats.
 You can have lots of fun doing this as the cats can too.
 Decorating a ladder for the cats is a super idea.
 It is a stable "tree" for them to climb on which you can hang toys.
 Or, have a Christmas tree decorated with cute Christmas cat toys just for the cats.
 Embrace your inner crazy cat person desires with fun trees just for the cats.